zbirenbaum/cs480_hw6_cacher/README.md

         W = build_W()
         word_writer(W)
     return W
+W=get_W()
 ```
- 2: The first time the code runs it will likely take a very long time and you will not notice any change.
+The first time the code runs it will likely take a very long time and you will not notice any change.
 Once it runs once, the cache will be generated, and all subsequent runs you can enjoy your sub second runtimes.

 ## Before & After
 <img src="https://github.com/zbirenbaum/cs480_hw6_cacher/blob/main/comparison.png">